 Vernonites consider Silver Star their home mountain.
 Drive 20 minutes down the road to visit Vernon’s record shops, independently owned businesses, mountain biking trails, parks, and fascinating attractions.

-Audiophiles can comb through the city’s quirky record shops or check out the jazz scene or live music at Ratio every Wednesday.
+Audiophiles can comb through the city’s quirky record shops or check out the jazz scene.
 Culture buffs might grab a java at locals’ favourite Bean Scene Coffee House, then set off on a self-guided tour of the city’s historic murals.
-The Vernon Farmers’ Market (Monday to Thursday between April and October) and Polson Artisan Night Market (Friday evenings) is the perfect place to shop for fresh Okanagan produce, hand-crafted goodies, and locally made art.
-Learn more about Indigenous culture at K’nmalka?
-Senqalten (Kalamalka Indigenous Garden), which showcases traditional Syilx plants and how they are used for medicine, foods, and ceremony.
+The Vernon Farmers’ Market (Monday and Thursday between April and October) and Polson Artisan Night Market (Friday evenings) is the perfect place to shop for fresh Okanagan produce, hand-crafted goodies, and locally made art.

 Vernon’s culinary scene is growing too, with an eclectic fleet of food trucks (think: lobster, Australian meat pies, donuts, and Egyptian cuisine), specialty shops, and plenty of sunny patios to sip locally produced beverages.
 Visit the Marten Brewing Company (voted one of BC’s Top 10 tasting rooms) for a Killer King Blonde Ale, a collaboration beer that supports the North Okanagan Cycling Society.
 Davidson Orchard’s Farmhouse cafe, overlooking the area’s lush agricultural lands, serves healthy country meals in a charming setting.